Tubelight (2017 Hindi film): Release

+Reception

+Critical response

-The film received mostly negative reviews from critics and audience.
+The film received mixed-to-negative reviews from critics and audiences.
 On the review aggregator website Rotten Tomatoes, the film is rated is 27% based on 15 reviews, with an average rating of 5.02 out of 10.

 Anupama Chopra gave 2.5 out of 5 stars and said "Basically, Tubelight is cinema as a sermon.
 Which makes the film flat and emotionally unconvincing.
 The good intentions and lectures on yakeen [faith] don’t translate into a gripping narrative."
 Shubhra Gupta of The Indian Express rated it 1.5/5, saying "The message is perfect, but when the main act isn't convincing, the film becomes just like the title: mostly flicker with a little late glow."
 Raja Sen of NDTV rated it 1/5, commenting "Poor little superstar who doesn't know better, the film is rendered unwatchable because of the leading man."

 Taran Adarsh wrote "Solid star power Salman Khan.
 Stunning visuals.
 But Tubelight is body beautiful, minus soul."
 Rajeev Masand of News 18 gave the film 1.5 out of 5 stars and said, "Tubelight is well intentioned but overtly manipulative and doesn't so much tug at your heartstrings as it punches you in the face demanding that you care.
 It's also over-long at nearly 2 hours and 30 minutes, and excruciatingly slow and boring in parts."

-Subhash K. Jha rated the film 3.5/5, describing the film as "a film with a deep insight into a corrupted soul."
-DNA India rated the film 3.5/5 and wrote "Tubelight is about love, trust, magic and belief.
+Subhash K. Jha rated the film 3.5/5 stars, describing the film as "a film with a deep insight into a corrupted soul."
+DNA India rated the film 3.5/5 stars and wrote "Tubelight is about love, trust, magic and belief.
 It's like a tonic for weary souls.
 You will find yourself interacting with the film and characters."

-India.com rated the film 3.5/5 and stated "Watch it if you are a Salman Khan fan.
+India.com rated the film 3.5/5 stars and stated "Watch it if you are a Salman Khan fan.
 Watch it if you aren't but want to see Salman Khan do some serious acting."
-Tushar Joshi from Bollywood Life also rated it 3.5/5, writing "Tubelight has a beautiful message of having faith and believing in the good.
+Tushar Joshi from Bollywood Life also rated it 3.5/5 stars, writing "Tubelight has a beautiful message of having faith and believing in the good.
 Salman Khan's sincere and heartfelt performance in the film will definitely move you."
-Meena Iyer of The Times of India rated the film 3/5 on grounds of values of family and strong bonding between brothers.
+Meena Iyer of The Times of India rated the film 3/5 stars on grounds of values of family and strong bonding between brothers.